Date of Graduation

 This paper will explore and summarize the 300-hour fieldwork the author experienced and completed with Brighter Beginnings and their partnering agency Lift/Levantate.
 Brighter Beginnings is a non-profit organization that provides free and low-cost healthcare services to residents of Contra Costa County.
 Lift/Levantate is a non-profit organization that provides wellness education to the community in an effort to help manage chronic diseases such as obesity and type II diabetes.
 The collaboration of these two agencies demonstrates how comprehensive health education in a community-based setting can have a profound impact on the behavior of the population.
 The fieldwork with these organizations focused on curriculum development, health education workshops, and health promotion to manage and reduce the risks associated with obesity and diabetes.
 In addition to the author describing the public health significance and fieldwork experience, this paper will address the core competencies of the University of San Francisco’s Master’s of Public Health Program.

 Hernandez, Arlette, "Reducing Obesity and Obesity-Related Diseases in Richmond, California: Understanding the Importance of Partnerships in Community-Based Health Education" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 43.

 Community Health and Preventive Medicine Commons, Curriculum and Social Inquiry Commons, Environmental Public Health Commons, Human and Clinical Nutrition Commons, International and Community Nutrition Commons, Public Health Education and Promotion Commons